Starter Web¶

 If the current request context contains the Authorization header, the authentication

-pass-through will be applied instead, in case "oidc.client.authentication-passthrough.enabled"
+pass-through will be applied instead, in case "oidc.client.authentication-passthrough.enabled" flag is enabled.

 JAX-RS Mapping¶